acertio/biscuitsec.org/README.md

 # biscuitsec.org
 This website a playground for biscuit tokens.
 We developed this site to ease the understanding and usage of biscuit tokens (in the spirit of jwt.io).

-The site is made using react, wasm (using wasm-pack-template) and the biscuit rust library.
+The site is made using react, wasm and the biscuit rust library.

 ## Install